A Guide to Finding the Best Dentist in Chiang Mai

 McCormick Hospital has a dental clinic that offers a wide range of dental treatments including check-ups, cleaning, tooth extraction, root canal, gum treatment, veneers, whitening, implants, and dental surgery.

-In addition to McCormick, other private hospitals such as Bangkok Hospital in Chiang Mai, Chiang Mai Ram Hospital, and Lanna Hospital also has dental departments.
-They are more modern than McCormick Hospital but are more expensive, as well.
+In addition to McCormick, other private hospitals such as Bangkok Hospital in Chiang Mai, Chiang Mai Ram Hospital, and Lanna Hospital also have dental departments.

 Visiting a dentist in Chiang Mai is very simple.
 You make an appointment, make a visit, pay the bill, and you’re done.